Covid 19 coronavirus: Wairarapa man forced to 'break out of the bubble' to save stranger's life

 • Covid 19 coronavirus: What you need to know about Sunday's big developments

-Barraud said he had spoken with Crowley's wife, who had reported back that her husband was doing well.
+Barraud said he had spoken to Crowley's wife, who had reported back that her husband was doing well.

 "I have to say, it was talking to her when it really hit me - what had happened.
 I was pretty shocked for about a day," he said.